 Unfortunately, I probably know more about all these folks than I do my own family.
-In fact, I know nothing about my great grand parents and what I know about my folk’s parents is that my grandfathers were from England, (Vince and Johns) and both my grandmothers were Scottish.
-(Hunter and Sutherland) On my Mom’s side, my grandfather who was an engineer, actually stopped his train to chat up my grandmother whom he’d spotted picking flowers in the middle of a field in Scotland.On the paternal side of things, my Dad’s father (pictured above) married his 17-year-old piano player so she could tour europe with his band.
+In fact, I know nothing about my great grand parents and what I know about my folk’s parents is that my grandfathers were English and my grandmothers were Scottish.
+On my Mom’s side, my grandfather who was an engineer, actually stopped his train to chat up my grandmother whom he’d spotted picking flowers in the middle of a field in Scotland.On the paternal side of things, my Dad’s father (pictured above) married his 17-year-old piano player so she could tour europe with his band.
 However, when they weren’t busy playing, they must have been busy playing around because they managed six kids of which my father was the youngest.
 Speaking of my Dad who was orphaned as a child, what I wouldn’t give to be able to read a journal that he had written about his life.
 So with that in mind, may I present the story of mine.

 It all began in Winnipeg

 were the first of our many stops.

 Two years in Australia

 then we were off to Vancouver

 Now it’s back to the prairies